 - How assets and debts will be shared should the marriage end by death

 - Whether each party will need to create a will to provide further support to the prenup agreements

 - How each spouse’s retirement plans, and employee benefits will be shared

 - Any other provisions as long as they do not conflict with Colorado state laws

 If you are in a position where you are wondering whether you need a prenuptial agreement or not, you may have questions.
 And one of these questions is what you should or should not include in your prenuptial contract.
-If this describes your situation, then you need a family law expert to help you create a prenup agreement that will safeguard your interests.
+If this describes your situation, then you need a Denver prenuptial agreement attorney to help you create a prenup agreement that will safeguard your interests.